Follow these links for more information about the following:

-PHIL 459: Senior Project Preparation is a course typically held Friday 10:10 am – 12:00 pm (one activity unit amounts to two hours of class time).
+PHIL 459: Senior Project Preparation is a course held online on Friday 10:10 am – 12:00 pm (one activity unit amounts to two hours of class time).
 Class sessions include discussion of senior project and guidance in choosing and advisor and commencing with the research project.
 Class sessions also include the following:

-- Career services workshop for philosophy majors
+- Career services workshop

-- Library research workshop for philosophy majors
+- Library research workshop

 - Exit interview